Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic approximation methods: Estimation method

-Under assumption (M1), the E-step reduces to the computation of $\EDelta \left[S(\Vton,\Wton)|\Vton;\hthetamm \right]$.
-When this expectation has no closed form, \cite{delyon99} propose the Stochastic Approximation EM algorithm (SAEM) replacing the E-step by a stochastic approximation of $Q_{m}(\theta)$.
-The E-step is then divided into a simulation step (S-step) of the non-observed data $(\Wton^{(m)})$ with the conditional density $\pDelta (\Wton\;|\Vton; \hthetamm)$ and a stochastic approximation step (SA-step) of $\EDelta \left[S(\Vton,\Wton)|\Vton;\hthetamm \right]$ with a sequence of positive numbers $(a_m)_{m\in \mathbb{N}}$ decreasing to zero.
+Under assumption (M1), the E-step reduces to the computation of $\EDelta [S(\Vton,\allowbreak\Wton)|\Vton;\hthetamm ]$.
+When this expectation has no closed form, \citet{delyon99} propose the Stochastic Approximation EM algorithm (SAEM), replacing the E-step by a stochastic approximation of $Q_{m}(\theta)$.
+The E-step is then divided into a simulation step (S-step) of the nonobserved data $(\Wton^{(m)})$ with the conditional density $\pDelta(\Wton|\Vton; \hthetamm)$ and a stochastic approximation step (SA-step) of $\EDelta [S(\Vton,\Wton)|\Vton;\hthetamm ]$ with a sequence of positive numbers $(a_m)_{m\in\mathbb{N}}$ decreasing to zero.
 We write $s_m$ for the approximation of this expectation.
-At the S-step, the simulation under the smoothing distribution is done by SMC, as explained in Section \ref{sec:Particle}.
-We call this algorithm the SAEM-SMC algorithm.
-Iterations of the SAEM-SMC algorithm are written as follows: \begin{algo}[SAEM-SMC algorithm] $\;$ \begin{itemize} \item \emph{Iteration $0$:} initialization of $\; \hthetaz$ and set $s_{0}=0$. \item \emph{Iteration $m\geq 1$:}
+At the S-step, the simulation under the smoothing distribution is done by SMC, as explained in Section~\ref{sec:Particle}.
+We call this algorithm the SAEM--SMC algorithm.
+Iterations of the SAEM--SMC algorithm are written as follows: \begin{algo}[(SAEM--SMC algorithm)] $ $